flueke/mesytec-mvlc/doc/command_format.md

 ```

 In combination with **read_to_accu** and **mask_shift_accu** this can be used to
-read a transfer count from a module and use it to create a fake block transfer.
+read a transfer count from a module to create a fake block transfer.

 **signal_accu** creates an MVLC internal IRQ signal using the current accu
 *value.
 This can be used to dispatch